 A signed Conflict of Interest Policy proves your church operates for public benefit, not private benefit.
 It tells the IRS, your donors, and your conscience that every decision is made for the mission, not the man.

-How Conflicts of Interest Actually Happen
+How Conflicts of Interest Actually Arise in Church Operations

 Most pastors don't wake up planning to defraud anyone.
 The rot begins small: